contactlab/yeoman-generators/README.md

 $ yo contactlab:application
 ```

-*[WORK IN PROGRESS]* Create the default folder structure for a Contactlab web app project, it will ask for:
+Create the default folder structure for a Contactlab web app project, with build and transpilation (*Webpack* + *Babel*)

+It will ask for:
 - application name
+- Capistrano scripts directory
+- Saray root path
 - Bugsnag API key
 - OneSky App API key, secret and project id